Rare Things for a Rare Life

 Hustling back to the wagon, Blackhawk reported, “I spotted the girl but not the mother.”

 “Take a horse.
 We won’t wait,” Rosewud ordered, irritation palpable as he brushed yellow pollen from his sleeve.
 “Meet us at camp.
-The woman’s blonde hair and blue eyes will be exotic in Lorness, increasing her price greatly.
+The woman’s blonde hair and blue eyes will be exotic in Lorness, increasing her price.
 As will the girl’s.
 Don’t leave any bruises.
 Go.”

 Then the undersecretary scowled at the conspiring couple.
 “Sergeant, set an example.”